 As we travel the world we get to stay in some wonderful properties and have had some truly life changing experiences in great hotels.
 A brilliant property is in fact a world unto itself.
 And so while we’ve been crisscrossing the planet producing Going Global our team has been keeping notes on the best attributes of the hotels we call home.
 And so here is our list of the Top 5 things that EVERY great hotel needs.

-The UN is considering making access to the Internet a fundamental human right and we agree with this.
-After all if I can’t post to Instagram from a mountaintop in the Himalayas it just doesn’t feel like a trip.
+Believe it or not some hotels, may in modern urban areas, still mis up in providing this basic amenity.
+After all if I can post to Instagram from a mountaintop in the Himalayas it just doesn’t feel right that I can’t upload a spreadsheet from my convention hotel.
 Our crews have connected on all seven continents but the best was from our ship Le’Boreal as we sailed the Antarctic waters.
 During our production we were able to shoot, edit and upload HD videos from the white continent.
 Pretty cool (err literally and figuratively).

 Number 2: Corkscrew

-Ok it sounds obvious but when our crew also produces a wine lifestyle called Wine Portfolio we like a decent corkscrew in our hotel rooms.
-However many 5-star properties fail to provide this basic amenity.
+Ok it sounds obvious but when our crew also produces a lot of wine lifestyle programs, a decent corkscrew in our hotel rooms seems like a basic necessity.
+However many 5-star properties fail to provide one.
 In a world where TSA Agents are only too anxious to confiscate anything that looks dangerous, the classic corkscrew has become a checked bag luxury.
 We particularly liked the Luna Hotel Baglioni in Venice which had a wonderful corkscrew and two Riedel glasses always on the ready.
 This compares quite favorably to a hotel we stayed at in Kenya where they proudly sent us up an ancient wine opener that looked like a medieval torture device.
 They also included two paper cups.
 Good times.

 Number 3: Coffee Maker